 Dr. Henning Heppner ist not only a partner of NION.
 He’s also a founder of greenbox, a co-creation lab focussing on energy and infrastructure sectors to establish leading smart city concepts.
 In this interview he talks about the connection between Japan and Berlin – and how working together in creative tech hubs can help to find innovative solutions for our future.

-Dr. Henning Heppner: For me the question is not only why Japan in Berlin, but also why Berlin for Japan.
-The two countries have a long relationship: as Industry nations they have a strong and proud heritage of cooperation.
+Dr. Henning Heppner: For me, the question is not only why Japan in Berlin, but also why Berlin for Japan.
+The two places have a long-standing relationship: as industrial nations, they have a strong and proud heritage of cooperation.

-We are talking about urbanization, we are talking about mobility, health and energy.
-These are all Mega-Trends.
-At the NION Berlin Lab we pick them up and ask: who has a lot of background and the right kind of platform to develop it further?
-Then we develop, we meet again, and then we see who can bring what to the table.
+We are talking about urbanization, mobility, health and energy.
+These are all megatrends.
+At the NION Lab, we pick them up and ask the following: who has the background and the right kind of platform to develop it further?
+We develop, we meet again, and then we see who brings what to the table.
 It will be a hub situation.

 Our role is to bring them together.
 How?
-I would put assets together in elds where both parties are strong and then identify the clusters instead of pu ing something arti cially together where nobody has a clue.
-It could be Block chain, digital tech, FinTech, whatever it is.
-For you can only be competitive if you are playing at the right level.
+I would put assets together in fields where both parties are strong and then identify the clusters instead of putting something together artificially where nobody has a clue.
+It could be blockchain, digital tech, fintech – whatever.
+You can only be competitive if you are playing in the right league.

 Why is the hub situation so important to you?

 it on a small scale, we show things relatively quickly – which is also good for the people who invest money.
-And when we are ready we can introduce our solutions to the stake-holders and let them see: People can see it, feel it, taste it, smell it.
+Once we are ready, we can introduce our solutions to the stakeholders and let them see: People can see it, feel it, taste it, smell it.